gsmfnc/StaRS2D/README.md

 You should only modify the code in <em>stars2d.pde</em>.
 You can define useful
-variables at the beginning of the file and/or add thrust vectoring control inputs in the "Controller design" area (see the red annotations in the previous image).
+variables at the beginning of the file and/or add thrust vectoring control inputs in the "Controller design" area.
+Note that there is already an implementation of a controller that succeeds the
+landing:
+you can remove the lines of code indicated by the red annotations in the previous image and add yours!

 The position and the attitude of Starship is expressed with respect to a coordinate system that has its origin in the "landing point" of the launch